This article was updated on June 27, 2019.

 Ultimately, if you want consistent service during your stay, tip accordingly and you’ll be well looked after by the staff.
 Some hotels won’t have doorman or porter services so you won’t need to worry about tipping for these.

 My Tip: When it comes to bags, stick to the $2 a bag in cash rule.
-When it comes to calling a taxi also stick to $2.
-If you use the valet service of a hotel, stick to a minimum of $2-3 when picking up or dropping off your car – but depending on the quality of the hotel, then a minimum of $5 and higher will be expected anytime you use it.
+When it comes to calling a taxi also stick to $2 in cash.
+If you use the valet service of a hotel, stick to a minimum of $2-5 when picking up or dropping off your car – but depending on the quality of the hotel, then a minimum of $5 or higher will be expected anytime you use it.

 If you ask for general help, this is considered part of the concierge’s job.
 If you have a concierge book anything for you, then you should tip them for helping you.

 My Tip: If you are booking a tour, a tip of $5-$10 in cash is pretty standard.
-But, base the amount on how much your tour is worth if you need more of an indicator.
+But, base the amount on how much your tour is worth if you need more of an indicator for ‘thanking’ them for assisting you.

 Housekeeping is a service which is offered daily in every hotel – high level or not.
-Housekeepers will assist you with a range of things including making your bed up, (some will also offer turn down service in the evening), changing your sheets (if requested), replacing your towels etc.
+Housekeepers will assist you with a range of things including making your bed, complimentary turn down service in the evening, changing your sheets (if requested), replacing your towels etc.

 Don’t forget to leave a tip at the end of your stay based on the amount you’d normally leave per day.
 Housekeeping will completely clean your room before the next guest arrives, so it is pretty nice to leave them with at least a few dollars.

 My Tip: If you do want housekeeping to service your room, then leave $2-$5 in cash on the bed each time you need it.
 If you travel solo then stick to $2 each time you use it.
-(That’s what I do!)
+When departing a hotel, I would leave at least $2 in cash on the bed.

 Some restaurants offer room service which is always handy if you have had a long day or get in late and need a bite to eat.